|Govt. Statement Policies|

 · technical adviser as needed, and a

 · catalyst for participants' learning process rather than a lecturer, story teller or instructor

-Here are some guidelines on how to be an effective trainer
+Here are some guidelines on how to be an effective resource person

-2. Before every session, take time to visit you assigned meeting room and check the:
+2. Before every group work session, take time to visit you assigned meeting room and check the:

 · Seating arrangements.
 There should be a large enough table surrounded by enough chairs for the participants and yourself.

 · Equipment and supplies such as flipcharts, flipchart papers, marker pens, white / black board, board eraser, masking tape, transparency sheets, writing pads, ball pen / pencils, calculator etc.

 · Physical conditions of the room.
 There should be sufficient lighting the room temperature should be comfortable, noise should be as low as possible etc.

 3. During the initial group meeting, it is important to set an informal and friendly atmosphere.
 It is suggested that you